-Dr Clarke Jones was the co-director of the Australian Intervention Support Hub (AISH) based at the School of Regulation and Global Governance, ANU.
-AISH works with governments and community to develop appropriate responses to violent extremism.
+Dr Clarke Jones is the founder and Director of the Australian Intervention Support Hub (AISH) based at the School of Regulation and Global Governance at the Australian National University (ANU).
+Working closely with the Research School of Psychology, AISH brings together a multi-disciplined group of experts to work with communities, international and domestic governments, and police to develop culturally and religiously appropriate responses to violent extremism and other anti-social youth behaviours.

 Before this appointment, and following his work over 15 years in several areas of national security, including policing, military and intelligence, Dr Jones made the move into academia in 2010 as a visiting research fellow at ANU.